 You’ll benefit from our integrated style of learning and teaching.
-Laboratory classes, project work, and industry-sponsored fieldwork allow you to gain hands-on experience investigating and applying material from your lectures and tutorials to real-life work situations.
+Laboratory classes, project work and industry-sponsored fieldwork allow you to gain hands-on experience investigating and applying material from your lectures and tutorials to real life work situations.
 We also organise industrial visits and offer additional seminars delivered by practising engineers and other professionals.
-Our close links with industry also mean that you will have direct contact with industry and potential employers from an early stage in your course.
+Our close links with industry also mean that you’ll have direct contact with industry and potential employers from an early stage in your course.

 You can also benefit from support to develop your academic skills, within the curriculum and through online resources, workshops, one-to-one appointments and drop-in sessions.